sorbet/sorbet/website/docs/stdlib-generics.md

 ---
 id: stdlib-generics
-title: Generics in the Standard Library
+title: Arrays, Hashes, and Generics in the Standard Library
-sidebar_label: Builtin Generics
+sidebar_label: Arrays & Hashes
 ---

 > TODO: This page is still a fragment.
 Contributions welcome!